Welcome to today's edition of the Rush 24-7 podcast.

 They're serving the public interest by wanting to change the world, by stopping conservatives, certainly by attempting to stop conservatives from organizing, attempting to stop conservatives from expressing their views.

-I tell you, from the beginning of this scandal breaking in the past few weeks, I've been struck by the conduct of the White House because the conduct of the White House, just as an amateur observer sitting out here in Los Angeles, the conduct appears to be that of somebody who's scared of something, who's terrified of something.
+I'm going to tell you, from the beginning of this scandal breaking in the past few weeks, I've been struck by the conduct of the White House because the conduct of the White House, just as an amateur observer sitting out here in Los Angeles, the conduct appears to be that of somebody who's scared of something, who's terrified of something.

 They want to keep the ball in play.

-And yes, they're going to divert your attention talking about edited memos from the State Department and CIA.
+And yes, they're going to divert your attention talking about edited memos from the State Department and the CIA.

 And every time they talk about these edited memos, please, ladies and gentlemen, listen to me here.